ragle/searchlight/assets/docs_markdown.md

 **Description** - Passes your ```ResultSet``` instance to the rendering engine, signaling it that your processing is complete and it is safe to send data to the client.

 <a name="making-requests-to-a-search-index"></a>
-#Making Requests to a Search Index
+#Making Requests to a search index
 Within your search module (```customizations/search.js```), you will need to query a search index for VIVO profiles relevant to the text you received from the client.
 A request module is available for you in ```lib/request.js``` that makes this process easier.

 <a name="the-request-module"></a>